Canada · 2026

 Federal GST Rate History

-Canada introduced the federal Goods and Services Tax on 1 January 1991 under the Mulroney government, replacing the previous Manufacturers' Sales Tax.
-The rate was reduced twice under the Harper government and has remained at 5% since 2008.
+Canada introduced the federal Goods and Services Tax on 1 January 1991 under the Mulroney government, replacing the Manufacturers' Sales Tax.
+The rate was reduced twice under the Harper government and has remained at 5% for over 17 years.

-1 Jan 1991 7% Federal GST introduced, replacing Manufacturers' Sales Tax
+1 Jan 1991 7% GST introduced, replacing the Manufacturers' Sales Tax

 1 Jul 2006 6% Rate reduced by Harper government (Budget 2006)

-HST harmonization history: Ontario and BC joined the HST system in 2010.
-BC later reversed this in 2013 following a referendum.
-Nova Scotia reduced its HST from 15% to 14% on 1 April 2025.
-PST rates in other provinces are set independently and can change separately from the federal GST.
+HST harmonization timeline: Quebec, NB, NS and NL adopted HST in 1997.
+Ontario and BC joined in 2010 — BC later reversed in 2013 following a referendum.
+PEI joined in 2013.
+Nova Scotia became the first province to reduce its HST when it dropped from 15% to 14% on 1 April 2025.
+Provincial PST rates change independently from the federal GST.

 Important Disclaimer